LarrySimingDeng/LarrySimingDeng.github.io/index.md

 ## News and Updates

-- **March 2025**：Thrilled to have received an offer from Duke University's Department of Statistical Science!<br>
+- **March 2025**: Thrilled to have received an offer from Duke University's Department of Statistical Science!<br>
+- **August 2024**: First-Author Paper 'A New Logarithmic Multiplicative Distortion for Correlation Analysis' Now Officially Published in Statistical Analysis and Data Mining (JCR Q1)<br>
 <!--- **May 2024：**My bachelor thesis won the Annual Best Thesis Award (Top 1/300).
 - **April 2024：**Our work *BLEGuard* has been accepted to [MobiSys 2024](https://www.sigmobile.org/mobisys/2024/) as a poster paper.
 See you in Japan!
 - **March 2024：**Very excited to get a MPhil offer from Engineering department at Cambridge University!